This definitive guide will show you how to apply the Excel strikethrough shortcut as a checkmark alternative using five methods.

 Step 8: Click OK

-From now on, if the rule is true (the cell value = TRUE), conditional formatting will apply the strikethrough format.
+If the rule is true (the cell value = TRUE), conditional formatting will apply the strikethrough format.

 Tip: If you manage multiple tasks using your project management template, use conditional formatting formulas and a simple drop-down list.
 In Column B, change the value from ‘No’ to ‘Yes’ when you close a task or milestone.